 Vision and Values

-We expect that at least 60% of our students will achieve 5 GCSE at Grade C or above, including English and mathematics.
 We want to give our students good qualifications that will give them more life choices, whether that is progressing to University or a career of their choice.

 We want our students to respect others, work hard be successful.
 Success means academic qualifications that by 18 will allow them to go to University or follow a career of their choice.